If you are accused of an offence, whether it is a traffic violation or something more serious, our lawyers are ready and able to assist you.

 If you have been serving a custodial sentence and you are eligible for Parole, we at Lexington Law can represent you before the Parole Board.
 This can involve the assessment of any reports that have been prepared, the gathering of further information and the presentation of your case to the Parole Board

-Contact our team today to arrange a no-obligation initial phone consultation.
+Contact our team today to arrange your initial consultation.